day8/re-frame/README.md

 ### State Transition

-Above, I commented that collectively handlers represent the control layer of the application.
+Above, I commented that collectively handlers represent the "control layer" of the application.

 Most of what they do is to manage state transitions.
 Eg: the application is in state X, and event E arrives, so the handler moves the app to state Y.